 When Tarmac’s Limelite team was approached regarding the Milner Hall project, they instantly recommended Tempo PCE who they’d successfully worked with a number of times.

-Tempo PCE commonly chooses Limelite 7 for its projects; a Tarmac grout with hydraulic lime content that’s specially designed for heritage buildings, especially ancient structures such as churches.
+Tempo PCE commonly chooses Limelite Heritage Grout Winchester for its projects; a cement free, hydraulic lime based grout that’s specially designed for listed buildings and ancient structures such as churches, halls and castles.

 This was the ideal product to suit the needs of Milner Hall where the grout would need to be injected at a low pressure from the outside, directly filling the internal voids.

-Tom Phillips, Director of Tempo PCE, said: “We regularly use Limelite products and Limelite 7 was ideal for the work required at Milner Hall.
+Tom Phillips, Director of Tempo PCE, said: “We regularly use Limelite products and Limelite Heritage Grout Winchester was ideal for the work required at Milner Hall.
 The technical support they offer is incredibly valuable, as well as their reach and industry-reputation.

 “We strive to only work with manufacturers who can offer value and work with us as partners to ensure the best possible product is provided for a strong finish.
 We certainly get that with Tarmac’s Limelite team.”